kevinsea/Insight-Wiki-Stage/Query Parameter Mapping.md

 ## Create a Mapping from Property to Parameter ##
 The mapping is performed from an exact case-insensitive string match for the property to the parameter.

+## Special Case: Single Enumerable ##
+If you pass an IEnumerable<T> in as the parameter object, Insight will assume that you want to turn it into a table-valued parameter.
+So it will look at the parameter list to find a TVP, and map the enumerable to that parameter.
+See [[Identity Inserts]] for an example.

 ## IL Generation ##
 Insight uses dynamic IL method generation to efficiently access private properties and fields, and to provide the fastest performance.